microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     d.
 Location: **South Central**

-        When the dialog looks like the following screenshot, click **Create**.
+        When the dialog looks like the following screenshot, click Create.

     ![This represents completed fields when initially creating a route table.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image36.jpeg "Create route table")